ELEVATION

 Monetizing Engagement: The Digital Age’s Influence on Revenue Strategy

 The transformation of ancillary revenue streams into primary income sources is also a direct consequence of the digital age.
 Platforms like YouTube, Twitch, and Patreon have created new avenues for artists to generate income through fan engagement.
-Crowdfunding, direct-to-fan sales, and exclusive digital experiences have become pivotal revenue channels that managers must leverage effectively.
+Crowdfunding, direct-to-fan sales, blockchain, and exclusive digital experiences have become pivotal revenue channels that COOs leverage effectively.
 For example, Twitch reported that its “Music & Performing Arts” category increased by 385% in hours watched during the pandemic in 2020, underscoring the growing demand for interactive digital performances.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!